 Policies, Standards and Guidelines

-The NYS Office of Cyber Security (OCS) is responsible for developing and distributing policies, standards and guidelines regarding cyber security, critical infrastructure and geographic information systems coordination.
+The NYS Enterprise Information Security Office (EISO) is responsible for developing and distributing policies, standards and guidelines regarding cyber security.
+Policies relating to geographic information systems coordination also appear below.

 Information Security Policy